SlowBubble/MidiChordSheet/README.md

 # Work in progress
 ## Doing
 - Improve the score
-  - Call the current score "Nitpicker's score".
-Call the other score "Connoisseur's score".
   - (easier if I record all the times and compute when the music stops, even partially)
   - 0/1 if the note is not struck near an 8th note
   - 1/1 if the note is struck near an 8th note